newbie-sandy/docker_flask_homework/README.md

 The process of Dockerizing the applications in both parts.

-The build and run commands used.
+- The build and run commands used.

+  docker images

+  docker run

 Observations, challenges faced, and reflections on the use of Docker and Docker Compose.